Ulrich Jasper Seetzen: Travels to Syria, Jordan, Palestine and Arabia

 In the summer of 1802 he started down the Danube with a companion, Jacobson.
 After six months in Constantinople, he continued through Asia Minor to Smyrna, where he parted company from Jacobsen.
 He then travelled through the heart of Asia Minor to Aleppo.
 He remained there from November 1803 to April 1805 and studied Arabic.
 From this point on, he kept a full journal of his travels (April 1808 to March 1809), describing his exploration of Jordan, Palestine, the wilderness of Sinai, Cairo and the Fayum.

 His chief exploit was a tour round the Dead Sea, which he did alone in the disguise of a beggar.
 From Egypt he went by sea to Jeddah and reached Mecca as a pilgrim in October 1809, after which he converted to Islam and changed his name to Musa Al-Hakim.

-In Arabia he traveled from Medina to Aden and returned to Mocha, Yemen, from where he wrote his last letters to Europe in November 1810.
-In September of the following year he left Mocha with the hope of reaching Muscat, but was found dead two days later, allegedly poisoned by his guides on orders from the imam of Sana'a.
+In Arabia he traveled from Medina to Aden and returned to Mokha, Yemen, from where he wrote his last letters to Europe in November 1810.
+In September of the following year he left Mocha with the hope of reaching Muscat, but was found dead two days later, allegedly poisoned by his guides on orders from the imam of Sanaa.